 a. whether the corresponding service is a 3GPP Data Off Exempt Service and permissible according to the user’s subscription and the policies of the PCF; or

-b. the corresponding service does not belong to the 3GPP PS Data Off Exempt services but:
+b. whether the corresponding service does not belong to the 3GPP PS Data Off Exempt Services, but:

-- the non-3GPP access is available; and
+- non-3GPP access is available; and

-- the PCF policies allow all the traffic of the service is forwarded using the non-3GPP access.
+- the PCF policies allow all the traffic of the service to be forwarded using non-3GPP access.

-If so, the PCF shall install, modify or delete corresponding PCC rules.
-For a MA PDU session and when service does not belong to the 3GPP PS Data Off Exempt services, the policy for ATSSS Control included in the PCC rule, as specified in subclause 4.2.6.2.17, shall enable all the traffic is forwarded using only the non-3GPP access.
+If so, the PCF shall install, modify or delete the corresponding PCC rules.
+For a MA PDU session and when the service does not belong to the 3GPP PS Data Off Exempt Services, the policy for ATSSS Control included in the PCC rule, as specified in subclause 4.2.6.2.17, shall enable all the traffic to be forwarded using only the non-3GPP access.

 Otherwise, the PCF shall reject the service information from the AF.

-If the PCF determines that the 3GPP PS Data Off handling functionality becomes inactive, the PCF shall perform policy control decision and provision the PCC rules to make sure that services are allowed according to the user's subscription and operator policy (irrespective of whether they belong to the list of 3GPP PS Data Off Exempt Services).
+If the PCF determines that the 3GPP PS Data Off handling functionality becomes inactive, the PCF shall make the necessary policy control decisions and provision the PCC rules to make sure that services are allowed according to the user's subscription and operator policy (irrespective of whether they belong to the list of 3GPP PS Data Off Exempt Services).

-NOTE: The PCF can then open gates via the "flowStatus" attribute for active PCC associated to services not within the list 3GPP PS Data Off Exempt Services.
-The PCF can also install PCC rules or activate predefined PCC rules for some services not belonging to the list 3GPP PS Data Off Exempt Services.
-If the PCF activates or installs a PCC rule with wildcarded filters, it can remove or de-activate PCC rules for 3GPP PS Data Off Exempt Services that are made redundant by this PCC rule.
+NOTE: The PCF can then open gates via the "flowStatus" attribute for active PCC rules associated to services not contained in the list of 3GPP PS Data Off Exempt Services.
+The PCF can also install PCC rules or activate predefined PCC rules for some services not belonging to the list of 3GPP PS Data Off Exempt Services.
+If the PCF activates or installs a PCC rule with wildcarded filters, it can remove or de-activate PCC rules for 3GPP PS Data Off Exempt Services that are redundant to this PCC rule.